Mexico Field Trips, February and March 1980

 wear under their clothes] was “para dar fuerza para trabajar”

-[to give strength for working].
+[to give strength for work].

 We

-frontiers of Mexico) live & govern themselves.
+frontiers of Mexico) live and govern themselves.

 (1)